wmfs/tymly-website/docs/guide/README.md

 `TODO: Write some JSON`

 Here we're saying that any user of Tymly who is _granted_ membership to the `customer` role has the ability to start a brand new `order-creation` State Machine.
-Note that a customer has no permission to update or cancel an already-running order-creation state machine (or any other state machine for that matter).
+Note that a customer has no permission to update or cancel an already-running `order-creation` State Machine (or any other State Machine, for that matter).

 And replace `manager.json` with this JSON too: